microsoft/Federal-Business-Applications/whitepapers/copilot/README.md

     * [Draft with Copilot](https://learn.microsoft.com/en-us/power-apps/user/well-written-input-text-copilot)

 ## Phase 2: Azure for Government Azure OpenAI
 Phase 2 will leverage Azure for Government Azure OpenAI to enable Copilot capabilities.
-The diagram below outlines how this will work.
-The product group is still working on timelines and roadmap for this phase.
+We will be adding more details on the transition to Phase 2 soon!

 ![Copilot Azure for Government Architecture](images/CopilotPhase2Architecture.png)